Electricity's long journey to your home

-It's always there whenever you flip a switch or plug in a cord, but electricity has to travel a long way to get to your house.
-In fact, the generating station where your electricity is made might be hundreds of miles away!
+It's always there when you flip a switch or plug in a cord, but electricity has to travel a long way to get to your house.
+The generating station where your electricity is made might be hundreds of miles away!

 Here's how electricity gets to your house:

 - Electricity is made at a generating station by huge generators.
 Generating stations can use solar, wind, coal, natural gas, or water.

 - The current is sent through transformers to increase the voltage to push the power long distances.

 - The electrical charge goes through high-voltage transmission lines that stretch across the country.

 - It reaches a substation, where the voltage is lowered so it can be sent on smaller power lines.

 - It travels through distribution lines to your neighborhood.
 Smaller transformers reduce the voltage again to make the power safe to use in our homes.
 These smaller transformers may be mounted on the poles, or sitting on the ground (they’re the big green boxes, called pad mount transformers).

 - It connects to your house and passes through a meter that measures how much electricity your family uses.